 The Commonwealth of Pennsylvania mandates that students living in college-owned and operated residence halls must either provide proof of meningitis immunization or sign a waiver to indicate they have been informed about the disease and the vaccine and have chosen not to be immunized.

-Students who fail to submit proof of meningitis vaccination or a signed waiver will not receive a room key and will be unable to move into their residence hall.
-The student will also be placed on administrative hold and remain on hold until compliance is documented with the student health center.
+Students who fail to submit proof of meningitis vaccination or a signed waiver may not receive a room key or be able to move into their residence hall.
+Students may also be placed on administrative hold and remain on hold until compliance is documented with the student health center.

 Frequently Asked Questions about Bacterial Meningitis